-□ Apache Mahout
+Apache Mahout

 Mahout22 is designed for the development of high performance and scalable machine learning applications.
 It builds for example on top of Apache Spark / Hadoop and supports a range of machine learning algorithms.
-Uses include organizes them into naturally occurring groups, such that items belonging to the same group are similar to each other;
+Uses include group are similar to each other;